hmohammad2520-org/py-sarvcrm-api/README.md

 - **Context Manager Support**: Automatically handle login and logout within `with` statements.
 - **Localization**: Supports specifying the desired language for API interactions.
 - **Utility Methods**: Format dates, times, and other helper functionalities compliant with SarvCRM standards.
+- **ENVMod Support**: You can use the SarvClient with the ENVMod module for more rubost and flexible env management.
 ---

 ## Installation